-We designed this BA in Theology and Ethics in Society (Hons) at Bishop Grosseteste University College to bring the oldest of academic subjects into the present day – combining the richness of ancient tradition with the relevance and freshness of a 21st-century subject.
+The Bishop Grosseteste University designed this BA in Theology and Ethics in Society (Hons) to bring the oldest of academic subjects into the present day – combining the richness of ancient tradition with the relevance and freshness of a 21st-century subject.

 This course offers a different type of Theology and Ethics – we like to think of it as Theology ‘with its sleeves rolled up’.
 Our hands-on programme will take you beyond the classroom and will open doors that have the potential to change your life and empower you to make a difference to the world you inhabit.